torrejonv/teranode/docs/architecture/architecture.md

   - **TX Validation Service**: Checks transactions for correctness and adherence to network rules.
   - **Block Assembly Service**: Assembles blocks for the blockchain.
   - **Blockchain Service**: Responsible for managing the block headers and list of subtrees in a block.
-  - **Block Validation Service**: Validates new blocks before they are added to the blockchain.
+  - **Block Validation Service**: Validates new subtrees and blocks before they are added to the blockchain.
   - **Public Endpoints Service**: Provides API endpoints for external entities to interact with the node. **CLARIFY**

 6. **Ancillary Services**: